-Cafe Wait our turn Use our manners Use the equipment as it is intended Share the space with others Use the correct volume Offer help if needed Ask peers to clean up after themselves in this space Ensure everyone is patient and stays in the line Excursions and community Represent the school with pride Follow community rules and expectations.
-Use our manners at all times Show good sportsmanship Value and honour the time and effort of others Support others at all times Ask questions or for more clarification of presenters Take part in new experiences Outside Stay in the school grounds during all break times Share all equipment when needed Transition between classes promptly Return what we borrow Dispose of rubbish in the correct bin Share equipment Check in with each other Interact with others in a positive way Include others Model positive behaviour Take pride in our environment and surroundings Classrooms Value class time Be ready to learn Work in a collaborative way with others Understand that everyone learns differently Support those around us to create a safe learning environment Acknowledge others' success Attempt all set work given to us Be an active learner Complete work on time Alert an adult to any issues All areas Inclusive of others Be at the right place at the right time Use appropriate language at all times Use technology as it is intended Clean up after ourselves Use equipment for its intended purpose Contribute to a positive school environment Understand that everyone is different and has different needs Assist people to feel safe in all areas Encourage and give everyone a go Respectful of peoples personal space Report all misuse and damage of equipment to the appropriate teacher Report inappropriate behaviour Be a positive role model for others Try our best and challenge others to be our best The second second Seaunum.
-S
+0 s Matrix Cafe Wait our turn Use our manners Use the equipment as it is intended Share the space with others Use the correct volume We will offer help if needed Ask peers to clean up after themselves in this space Ensure everyone is patient and stays in the line pectations Excursions and community Represent the school with pride Follow community rules and expectations.
+Use our manners at all times Show good sportsmanship Value and honour the time and effort of others Support others at all times Ask questions or for more clarification of presenters Take part in new experiences College Ex Outside Stay in the school grounds during all break times during all break times Share all equipment when needed Transition between classes promptly Return what we borrow Dispose of rubbish in the correct bin Share equipment Check in with each other Interact with others in a positive way Include others Model positive behaviour Take pride in our environment and surroundings Secondary Classrooms Value class time Be ready to learn Work in a collaborative way with others Understand that Understand that everyone learns differently Support those around us to create a safe learning environment Acknowledge others success Attempt all set work given to us given to us Be an active learner Complete work on time Alert an adult to any issues Mount Beauty Secondary College Expectations Matrix All areas Inclusive of others Be at the right place at the right time Use appropriate language at all times Use technology as it is intended Clean up after ourselves Use equipment for its intended purpose Contribute to a positive school environment Understand that everyone is different and has different needs Assist people to feel safe in all areas Encourage and give everyone a go Respectful of peoples personal space Report all misuse and damage of equipment to the appropriate teacher Report inappropriate behaviour Be a positive role model for others Try our best and challenge others to be their best Respect Kindness Seanbni X Confidence nt Processes MAJOR BEHAVIOURS Physical Aggression Repeated Truancy Physical Aggression Repeated Truancy Bullying Abusive Language Property Damage Repeated Defiance Property Damage Repeated Defiance Repeated Disruption Absconding Criminal Behaviour Theft Stadeac Academic Activity Student referred to SEL, incident recorded on Compass Conference with student on Compass 1.
+Student reformed to SEL, incident recorded on Compass Conference with student on Compass 3.
+SEL/LT AP follow stages of response of response behaviour plan and consequence behaviour plan and consequence consequence recorded on Compass Review of the and determine consequence consequence consequence 6.
+Tiered intervention support implemented (SSG) and recorded on Compass Apply Classroom Management Processes Student Demonstrates Behaviour RESPECT CONFIDENCE KINDNESS Mt Beauty Secondary college Classroor MINOR BEHAVIOURS Defiance Mild Disruption Defiance Mild Disruption Cheating Inappropriate Language Physical Contact Late to Class Property Misuse Uniform Violation Truancy Harassment CLASSROOM TEACHER MANAGED Adde eye contact and use non-verbal prompt prompt prompt prompt Make eye contact and use non-verbal prompt prompt prompt and refer to SWPBS matrix Remind student of expectations and refer to SWPBS matrix Remind student of expectations and refer to SWPBS matrix Remind student of expectations and refer to SWPBS matrix Remind student of expectations and refer to SWPBS matrix Remind student of expectations and refer to SWPBS matrix Give positive freedback once desired behaviour referral on classroom Exit student to SEL or VCE dass Exit student to SEL or VCE dass Call home with consultation from SEL Restorative meeting with student & SEL